Dyseriocrania subpurpurella: Description

 The caterpillar is whitish with a pale-brown head.
 It lives inside the leaves of Quercus (oak) species making a blotch mine with ″spaghetti like″ frass from May to July.
 Initially the mine is a narrow corridor circa 5 mm wide and is mostly filled with granular frass.
-The corridor (or gallery) abruptly widens into a large. full depth. dirty-whitish blotch which is on the leaf margin.
+The corridor (or gallery) abruptly widens into a large, full depth, dirty-whitish blotch which is on the leaf margin.
 The frass within the blotch is in long threads.
 If several eggs are laid on the same leaf, the mines join together with several larvae in the enlarged blotch.
-The mine is similar to that of the beetle, Orchestes pilosus, but the sawfly's mine is small and darker when fully formed.
+The mine is similar to that of the beetle, Orchestes pilosus, but the beetle's mine is small and darker when fully formed.